Sign Up

 Nausea and Vomiting

 Some medications make nausea worse; others decrease nausea.
-Vomiting can quickly lead to dehydration, so encourage small, frequent drinks of water, juice, or other fluids.
+Vomiting can quickly lead to dehydration, so encourage small, frequent sips of water, juice, or other fluids.
 If vomiting is new for your patient, notify the RN.

-• The care plan may include the following to help with nausea and vomiting:
+The care plan may include the following to help with nausea and vomiting:

-• Having the person sit up when eating, even snacking.
+• Having the person sit up when eating, even snacking

-• Drinking plenty of fluids after a meal.
+• Drinking plenty of fluids after a meal

-• Remaining upright for one or two hours after eating.
+• Remaining upright for one or two hours after eating

-• Try the odor of lemon peel or fresh oranges at the start of nausea to distract the body.
+• Try the odor of lemon peel or fresh oranges at the start of nausea to distract the body

 Sore Mouth